Early Childhood Education

 Phase VI: A postgraduate seminar that encourages students to begin the habit of participating in regular continuing education.

 The course requires a minimum of a year to complete, and students are allowed up to three years to complete all requirements.
 The academic component of the program includes sessions in all areas of Montessori philosophy and pedagogy, Montessori didactic materials for ages 2 1/2 to 6, child development, observation and recording, classroom management, family and community relations, and school administration.
-Students are assisted by our Practicum Coordinator in establishing a practicum arrangement at an approved school, during which the student receives supervision by Seton Montessori Institute field visitors.
+Students are assisted by our Practicum Coordinator, Elizabeth Norman, in establishing a practicum arrangement at an approved school, during which the student receives supervision by Seton Montessori Institute field visitors.
 The practicum spans nine consecutive months and consists of a minimum of 540 hours.

 Those student’s completing the course of study will receive an AMS credential.
 Those with bachelor degrees, or their equivalent, will receive an AMS credential in Early Childhood Education.
 Those who do not have a bachelors degree, or its equivalent, will receive an AMS Associates Credential.